marxin/texi2rst-generated/sphinx/cpp/implementation-defined-behavior.rst

 implementation is free to do what it likes, but must document its choice and stick to it.

-..
-FIXME: Check the C++ standard for more implementation-defined stuff.
+.. todo:: Check the C++ standard for more implementation-defined stuff.

 * The mapping of physical source file multi-byte characters to the execution character set.